Graduate Course Catalog 2016-2017

 Students in the non-thesis option must satisfactorily complete at least 34 credits, which includes the core curriculum, a 2-credit directed research project (ESCI 898), and a written and oral presentation of that research.

-The core curriculum for the option in geology normally includes at least three courses from 825, Igneous Petrology; 826, Metamorphic Petrology; 834, Geophysics; 841, Geochemistry; 845, Isotope Geochemistry; 854, Sedimentology; 859, Geological Oceanography; and 862, Glacial Geology.
+The core curriculum for the option in geology normally includes at least three courses from 826, Igneous and Metamorphic Petrology; 831, Geodynamics; 834, Geophysics; 835, Earthquakes and Faulting; 841, Geochemistry; 845, Isotope Geochemistry; 854, Sedimentology; 856, Geotectonics; 859, Geological Oceanography; 862, Glacial Geology; and 866, Volcanology.
 Students are also required to take 997, Seminar in Earth Sciences (1 cr. first year), and 998, Proposal Development (1 cr. first year).

 The core curriculum for the option in ocean mapping normally includes 858, Introductory Physical Oceanography; 859, Geological Oceanography; 871, Geodesy and Positioning for Ocean Mapping; 872, Research Tools for Ocean Mapping; 874, Fundamentals of Ocean Mapping I; 875, Fundamentals of Ocean Mapping II; Math 831, Math for Geodesy; 972, Hydrographic Field Course; 997, Seminar in Earth Sciences (1 cr. first year); and 998, Proposal Development (1 cr. first year).
 For this option, a total of 36 credits, including thesis or directed research project, is normally required.